See how sleep positions and mattress choices can influence and improve nighttime back pain, and why managing pain is important for healthy rest.

 Cotton’s key benefit is excellent breathability, which keeps you cool.
 Wool is a natural thermoregulator, meaning it helps balance body temperature and may promote circulation, which can in turn reduce pain.

 Newer generations of “smart fabrics” are taking benefits even further.
-One clinical trial showed that mattress covers with Celliant, a type of fiber that converts body heat into infrared energy, helped reduce pain at night.
+One clinical trial showed that mattress covers with Celliant®, a type of textile technology that converts body heat into infrared energy, may help reduce pain at night.

 Participants also spent less time awake in bed (18.3 minutes), improved sleep efficiency by 2.6% and several reported subjective improvements in sleep quality.
 Celliant has also been shown to improve tissue oxygen levels by 10% to 24%, which may help speed recovery and reduce fatigue and swelling.